1Password/scim-examples/docker/google-workspace/README.md

 _Learn how to configure your Docker deployed 1Password SCIM Bridge to connect Google Workspace._

-This directory includes [a JSON template file](./workspace-settings.json) to configure Workspace settings, and a [Compose override file](./op-scim-bridge-gw.yaml)to create Docker secrets and merge the necessary configuration into your stack.
+This directory includes [a JSON template file](./workspace-settings.json) to configure Workspace settings, and a [Compose override file](./compose.gw.yaml) to create Docker secrets and merge the necessary configuration into your stack.

 ## Before you begin